rust-lang/rfcs/text/3724-theupdateframework.md

 This proposal has a reliance on GitHub and GitHub actions, due to the usage of `tuf-on-ci` and implementing a PR-based workflow for signing events.
 We consider this an acceptable decision given that the majority of the projects workflows exist here already; and under duress, the actions and process can be migrated to other providers who support similar CI workflows.

 ## Additional Synchronization & Storage Overhead
 We will need to synchronization two more sources of data locally on systems with Rustup and Cargo - the TUF repositories.
 This has a storage and network cost for users, although it is considered minimal.
-We point to other repositories who have implemented this solution (PyPy, NPM) as examples that the overhead is acceptable at much larger scales.
+We point to other repositories who have implemented this solution (PyPI, NPM) as examples that the overhead is acceptable at much larger scales.

 ## Legacy PKI Understanding
 People's understanding of PKI often starts and ends with single root CA certificates, and the idea of a quorum model may seem excessively innovative rather than being a safe and well-established choice.
 We will need to carefully communicate that quorum models based on thresholds of geographically distributed individuals have a well-established history for a variety of purposes (and that TUF is an industry-leading implementation of such a model, used by PyPI and npm).
 We will need to provide clear documentation and announcement materials for a variety of audiences, including both developers and business leaders.